assistant-ai/jess/README.md

 Jessica offers the following features:

 1. **Manage Dialog**: Start, continue, list, show, and delete conversations with the AI assistant.
-2. **Context managmet**: Working with context that already exist in local storage.
+2. **Context management**: Working with context that already exist in local storage.
 3. **Code Processing**: Perform various tasks such as:
    - Explain: Describe the code in plain English.
    - Refactor: Refactor the code following best practices.